 The Four Abodes or Adi Shakti Peethas

 • Vimala Temple, Puri, Odisha: This temple enshrines the ‘Pada Khanda’ or the feet of Sati.
-The Jagannath Temple complex houses the Vimala Temple, which holds the distinction of being the foremost among the Adi Shakti Peethas.
+Within the Jagannath Temple complex stands the revered Vimala Temple.

 • Kamakhya Temple, Guwahati, Assam: The Kamakhya Temple enshrines the ‘Yoni Khanda,’ representing Sati’s genitals.
 Kamakhya embodies Shakti’s creative power and is a prominent pilgrimage site for devotees seeking fertility and marital bliss.